MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--debug.md

 The **/debug** boot option enables or disables kernel debugging of the Windows operating system associated with the specified boot entry or the current boot entry.

+> [!CAUTION]
+> Administrative privileges are required to use BCDEdit to modify BCD.
+Changing some boot entry options using the BCDEdit command could render your computer inoperable.
+As an alternative, use the Startup settings in Windows.

 > [!NOTE]
 > Before setting BCDEdit options you might need to disable or suspend BitLocker and Secure Boot on the computer.